 You should also be aware that unauthorized credit inquiries could be an indicator that you have fraud on your account.
 If you see a couple inquiries that don’t look right, check the other information on your credit report for evidence of fraud.

 And finally, it’s important to reiterate that credit inquiries don’t stay on your credit report for as long as other pieces of negative information do, and they don’t hurt your score as much, either.
-(Whereas other negative credit information can remain on your report for up to 7 years, credit inquiries stay on your credit report for a maximum of 2.)
+(Whereas other negative credit information can remain on your report for up to seven years, credit inquiries stay on your credit report for a maximum of two years.)